 - CCAD plans to ensure ventilation systems operate properly and increase circulation of outdoor air as much as possible.

 - Protocols are in place for if there is a positive COVID-19 case on campus.
 This includes contact tracing, notifications to the CCAD community, and cleaning and disinfecting procedures.
 Learn more here.

 New in the spring, CCAD is partnering with Lucid Labs and BrightStarCare for a COVID-19 testing program.
 Essential staff, other college employees who are scheduled to work on campus on a regular and ongoing basis, residential students, and any student accessing CCAD facilities for class or lab use will be required to submit to a baseline test in January, prior to the start of the semester and before accessing campus facilities, as well as participate in weekly randomized testing sampling when identified.

 CCAD plans to notify, to the best of our ability based on our contact tracing efforts, those in the CCAD community who have had close contact on campus (roommates, direct co-workers, etc.) with a person diagnosed with COVID-19.
 We also plan to notify local public health agencies.
 More detailed information can be found in our Return to Campus Plan.

-CCAD will provide weekly updates regarding the number of positive COVID-19 cases identified on campus via email and on CCAD’s public health page.
+CCAD will provide weekly updates regarding the number of positive COVID-19 cases identified on campus via CCAD’s public health page.